veinsmoke101/trainable/README.md

 # Trainable
-a platform to buy and sell workout equipments
+a platform to buy and sell workout equipments using laravel

 ## features
 1. add, update & delete an offer